Chicken Instant Pot Recipes Recipes

 • If cooking a fresh chicken, stuff the chicken with garlic cloves, lemon, fresh thyme, rosemary, oregano, and bay leaves.

-• Optional: Gently loosen the skin from the chicken breast, lifting it from the meat with your fingers, and rub about 3 tablespoons of butter (or olive oil) under it.
+• Optional: Gently loosen the skin from the chicken breast, lift it from the meat with your fingers, and rub about 3 tablespoons of butter (or olive oil) under it.
 You can also add some seasoning.

 • Rub the remaining 3 tablespoons of butter (or olive oil) all over the chicken surface.
 You can also add some seasoning if desired.